 |Jonah||Vice President of Sales||Executive|

 On the second line, we specify that we want to get the employee information from the employees table.
 Next, we use our INNER JOIN to connect our employees table with the company_departments table, which includes the names of departments.

-Finally, our last line links both the employees and company_departments table together by their common fields, in this case the
+Finally, our last line links both the employees and company_departments table together by their common fields, in this case the department_id.

 Mastering joins is an important part of querying SQL databases, and this understanding will take you one step closer to becoming an SQL expert.

 We have written a how to learn SQL guide to help learners like you master SQL.
 This guide contains a list of top learning resources and courses as well as advice on how to learn SQL.
 Check out the guide on our How to Learn SQL page.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Read more